 Bloating is an uncomfortable digestive issue that many people experience from time to time—some more regularly than others.
-There are many things that can cause bloating, and if you notice that you have persistent bloating on a daily basis, you may need to do a parasite cleanse, or talk to your doctor to see if you have a serious gastrointestinal disease.
+There are many things that can cause bloating, and if you notice that you have persistent bloating on a daily basis, you may need to do a parasite cleanse, or talk to your doctor as frequent bloating after meals could be a sign of a serious gastrointestinal disease.

 What Is Bloating?